conorstew/My-Docker-Services/README.md

 # RaspberyPi Server
-Docker Compose file that builds all the services that I want on my raspberry pi.
+Running the docker-compose.yml file will build all the services that I want on my raspberry pi.

-Simply run this command: 'docker-compose'
+To run the docker-compose file, run this command: 'docker-compose up' in the same directory as the docker-compose.yml file.